core-wg/href/draft-ietf-core-href.md

 Each entry in the registry must include:

 {:vspace}
-CRI value:
+CRI scheme number value:
-: A negative integer unique in this registry
+: An unsigned integer unique in this registry

 URI scheme name:
 : a text string that would be acceptable for registration as a URI